 The second area for consideration in the PIE is Factor II. (see Table 8.2).
 In Factor I, consideration was given to explaining the problem of the client in conjunction with interpersonal relationships.
 Factor II goes beyond the interpersonal and looks at issues and forces that have to do with social systems.
-Six social system environmental problem areas are delineated: the economic/basic needs system, the educational/training system, the judicial/legal system, the health safety and social services system, the voluntary association system, and the affectional support system.
+Six social system environmental problem areas are delineated: the economic/basic needs system, the educational/ training system, the judicial/legal system, the health safety and social support system.
 Once the areas to be considered have been